 Weather StoryAlmanac, microseasons, and the day's weather story.

-Weather in Salt Lake City, Utah
+Salt Lake City, Utah Weather

-High country wildflowers peak.
-Day 58 of spring.
+Monsoon storms drench the south.
+Day 15 of summer.
 Read this microseason across nine climate regions →

 Salt Lake City, UT